Get Your Insurance Claim Dispute Packet — Fight the Denial for $399

 The Incident and Claim

 On March 12, 2023, a severe spring storm ripped through Lucernemines, causing a large limb to fall and puncture the roof of the Miller family home.
-The damage led to significant water intrusion, ruining drywall, flooring, and personal belongings.
-Sarah Miller promptly filed a claim with her insurer, Keystone Mutual Insurance, requesting coverage for repair costs and replacement of damaged items.
+The damage led to significant water intrusion, ruining drywall, flooring, and personal belongings. the claimant promptly filed a claim with her insurer, Keystone Mutual Insurance, requesting coverage for repair costs and replacement of damaged items.
 The initial estimate from a licensed contractor was $48,750.

 Keystone’s Response

-Keystone Mutual initially approved $32,000 based on their adjuster’s assessment, citing depreciation and policy limitations on “wear and tear” exclusions.
+Keystone Mutual initially approved $32,000 based on their adjuster’s assessment, citing depreciation and policy limitations on wear and tear” exclusions.
 Sarah vehemently disagreed, insisting the damage was sudden, accidental, and fully covered under her policy’s standard homeowner protection.

 Timeline to Arbitration